 In the past years, I have studied the institutional conditions under which minerals, oil or agriculture foster social conflict, encourage the provision of public goods or promote local wellbeing.
 Advancing our understanding of the structural factors capable of promoting more sustainable forms of mineral extraction and food production is a major aim of my academic work.
 Additional research interests include climate change mitigation and social inequalities.

 To answer the outlined research questions, I rely on multiple statistical methods (sometimes using historical data) and enjoy working with scholars of other disciplines (including economists, sociologists and political geographers).
-My work has been generously supported by the German Research Council.
+My work has been generously supported by the German Research Foundation.

 I held research and teaching positions as an interim professor for Political Science at the Zeppelin University and the University of Konstanz, as a research fellow at the German Institute of Global and Area Studies and a visiting researcher at the Malcolm Wiener Center for Social Policy at Harvard University.
 Currently, I am a visiting lecturer at the Department of Political Science at the University of Lucerne.
 I received my PhD at the Department of Political and Social Sciences of Pompeu Fabra University.